-The roof and walls of these trailers are designed with a plastic honeycomb core that is sandwiched between aluminum on one side and either aluminum or Alufiber (a material that combines the strength of aluminum with fiberglass’s durability).
-The Alto line encompasses two series of models.
-The R series is distinguished by its retractable seamless aluminum roof.
-The R series is meant to fit easily inside a standard garage, so when the roof is down, the exterior height is only 83.5 inches.
+The roof and walls of these trailers are designed with a plastic honeycomb core.
+It’s sandwiched between aluminum on one side and either aluminum or Alufiber (a material that combines the strength of aluminum with fiberglass’s durability).
+The Alto line encompasses two series of models:

+This trailer is distinguished by its retractable seamless aluminum roof.
+You’ll appreciate how it’s meant to fit easily inside a standard garage.
+When the roof is down, the exterior height is only 83.5 inches.
 Once its roof is raised, however, the interior height is 82 inches, giving plenty of headroom for taller campers inside an exterior length of 17’3″.

+Both models sleep 3-4 people and have a dining area that is available even while the bed is in use.
 The table in the R series models can be moved to create two distinct areas, a two-seat and another five-seat dinette.
 These models also have a fixed flush toilet and handy storage in the toilet area.

-This larger fixed-roof model has an exterior height of 95 inches and needs a bigger garage, but can still be towed by most compact cars and small SUVs.
+A larger fixed-roof model has an exterior height of 95 inches and needs a bigger garage, but can still be towed by most compact cars and small SUVs.

 The F1743 sleeps 3-4 people with a 60 x 81 queen size bed and the conversion of the front dining area into a 36 x 81 bed.
 This model also features a fully enclosed interior shower and toilet as well as a large bathroom cabinet and a large wardrobe.

 The F2114 also has a larger fridge and a more powerful heating system in addition to a four seating front dining area.
-The table in this area can also be moved outside and attached to the exterior of the trailer for al fresco dining.
+A table in this area can also be moved outside and attached to the exterior of the trailer for al fresco dining.

 10. Airstream Basecamp

-The dining area holds two removable tables that adjust to different heights and move in different directions so that you can customize them to how you use them.
-The tables and their legs stow away inside the surrounding benches.
-The benches around the tables offer to seat for up to five people and convert to either a half bed on one side or a full bed (76 x 76) across the back of the trailer.
+The dining area holds two removable tables that adjust to different heights and move in different directions for customized configuration.
+All tables and their legs stow away inside the surrounding benches.
+The benches around the tables offer to seat for up to five people.

+Each bench converts to either a half bed on one side or a full bed (76 x 76) across the back of the trailer.
 This end of the trailer also has bungee storage perfect for storing hiking gear.